Tareq855420/multiple-pages-portfolio/README.md

 # multiple-pages-portfolio

-## A multiple page's portfolio built by using HTML, CSS & Sass
+## This is my personal portfolio site.
+In this site you will know about me and my work.
+This website is created by using HTML, CSS and SASS.
 ### Site link: https://tareq855420.github.io/multiple-pages-portfolio/